When, what, and how you eat affects your ability to stay alert and focused.

 Here are a few other suggestions for maximizing the quality in your diet:

-- Choose whole grain breads and cereals instead of white.
+- Choose whole-grain bread and cereals instead of white.
 This includes pasta, quinoa, millet, buckwheat and rice.
 Choose whole wheat and not simply wheat.
 Wheat means white.

-- In the milk category, choose Canadian, select some lower fat options and vary your choices.
+- In the milk category, choose Canadian, select some lower-fat options and vary your choices.
 The best quality yogurts are those no aspartame or other fake sugars.
-Fortified soymilk is a good option from this group.
-Fortified almond or coconut milk contain calcium and vitamin D too but are lower in protein.
+Fortified soymilk is a good option for this group.
+Fortified almond or coconut milk contains calcium and vitamin D too but are lower in protein.